Ten Thousand Days (film): Plot

-During the second wave of collectivization in Hungary of the 1960's where the István Széles and his wife (Tibor Molnár) live.
+The film is set during the second wave of collectivization in Hungary in the 1960's, where István Széles and his wife (Tibor Molnár) live.
 Their son is about to go abroad, to the sea.
 Before his trip, his father tells him that he recently tried to commit suicide.

 The story jumps back in time about ten thousand days, to the 1930s, and from there it tells the story of István Széles, Juli (Gyöngyi Bürös) and Fülöp Bánó (János Koltai) with smaller and larger time jumps.
 István, the aging farmer, marries Juli, who works as a servant for farmer Balogh, and then they choose the leftist Fülöp Bánó as the godfather of their child together.
 One New Year's Eve, István blows the roof of farmer Balogh's pigpen into the house, and István has to get down on his knees and apologize to the pig, whose little ones have frozen.
 The drunken Fülöp attacks his friend with a knife because of his servility, and his wife also gets involved in the fight.
 The couple then vows never to hit each other again.
 Later, Fülöp apologizes to István, but during the cubicle[landless peasant workers] strike, they come face to face again.
 István and Mihály Csere want to break the strike because they are starving and would take on work for half a penny.
 In the brick factory, the workers, including Fülöp, beat him and tie the “traitors” to the wheelbarrow.
 Later, István hits his wife again when she tries to buy a horse from traveling vendors, but Juli is unable to sell their ox.
 Before the war, Mama Széles sprinkles salt on the land – which the Széles couple plowed with their own power – ehat is a kinf of magic so that the war will not reach their house.
 During the recruitment at the barracks, István lies that he has eight children, so they don't take him as a soldier, unlike Fülöp, who had four children.